apache/trafficserver/doc/developer-guide/design-documents/reloading-plugins.en.rst

 can be used by plugins to store information.
 To avoid collisions between plugins a plugin should first *reserve* an index in the array.

-Since :c:func:`TSUserArgIndexReserve` is meant to be called during plugin initialization we could end up "leaking" indices during plugin reload.
-Hence it is necessary to make sure only one index is allocated per "plugin identifying name", current :c:func:`TSUserArgIndexNameLookup` and :c:func:`TSUserArgIndexLookup` implementation assumes 1-1 index-to-name relationship as well.
+Since :func:`TSUserArgIndexReserve` is meant to be called during plugin initialization we could end up "leaking" indices during plugin reload.
+Hence it is necessary to make sure only one index is allocated per "plugin identifying name", current :func:`TSUserArgIndexNameLookup` and :func:`TSUserArgIndexLookup` implementation assumes 1-1 index-to-name relationship as well.

 PluginFactory